mkoura/antithesis/cli/docs/real-world.md

 * wallet created and funded
 * environment variables have been set

-For details of how to achieve this, see the manual for the corresponding role.
+For details of how to achieve this, see the [README][README] and the manual for the corresponding role.

 ## The Scenario